jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Data Type Enforcement**: how a language protects a developer from trying to perform operations on dissimilar types of data, or in ways that would lead to erroneous results
 - **Data Warehouse**: collection of data sources such as separate internal databases to provide a broader base of info for analysis, trending and reference; may also involve databases from outside the org
 - **Data-centric Threat Modeling**: methodology and framework focusing on the authorized movements and data input/output into and from a system; corresponds with protecting data in transit, at rest, and in use when classifying organizational data
-- **Defensive Programming**: design/coding allowing acceptable but sanitized data inputs to a system; lack of defensive programming measures can result in arbitrary code execution, misdirection of the program to other resoruces/locations, or reveal info useful to an attacker
+- **Defensive Programming**: design/coding allowing acceptable but sanitized data inputs to a system; lack of defensive programming measures can result in arbitrary code execution, misdirection of the program to other resources/locations, or reveal info useful to an attacker
 - **Design Reviews**: should take place after the development of functional and control specifications but before the creation of code
 - **Dirty read**: occurs when one transaction reads a value from a database that was written by another transaction that didn't commit
 - **Emerging Properties**: an alternate/more powerful way of looking at systems-level behavior characteristics such as safety and security; helps provide a more testable, measurable answer to questions such as "how secure is our system?"
-- **Encapsulation**: note see network [Encapsulation](https://github.com/jefferywmoore/CISSP-Study-Resources/blob/main/CISSP-Domain-4-Objectives.md#41-assess-and-implement-secure-design-principles-in-network-architectures-osg-9-chpts-1112) (disambiguation); enforcement of data/code hiding during all phases of software development and operational use; bundling together data and methods is the process of encapulation (opposite of unpacking/revealing)
+- **Encapsulation**: note see network [Encapsulation](https://github.com/jefferywmoore/CISSP-Study-Resources/blob/main/CISSP-Domain-4-Objectives.md#41-assess-and-implement-secure-design-principles-in-network-architectures-osg-9-chpts-1112) (disambiguation); enforcement of data/code hiding during all phases of software development and operational use; bundling together data and methods is the process of encapsulation (opposite of unpacking/revealing)
 - **Executable/Object Code**: binary representation of the machine language instruction set that the CPU and other hardware of the target computer can directly execute
 - **XML**: Extensible Markup Language is a set of HTML extensions providing for data storage and transport in networked environments; frequently used to integrate web pages with databases; XML is often embedded in the HTML files making up elements of a web page
 - **Functional requirements**: describes a finite task or process the system must perform; often directly traceable to specific elements in the final system's design and construction
 - **Hierarchical database model**: data elements and records are arranged in tree-like parent-child structures
 - **Integrated Product and Process Development (IPPD)**: management technique that simultaneously integrates essential acquisition activities through the use of multidisciplinary teams to optimize the design, manufacturing, and supportability processes
-- **Integrated Product Team**: team of stakeholders and individuals that possess different skills and who work together to acheive a defined process or product
+- **Integrated Product Team**: team of stakeholders and individuals that possess different skills and who work together to achieve a defined process or product
-- **Infrastructure as Code (IaC)**: instead of viewing hardware config as a manual, direct hands-on, one-on-one admin hassel, it is viewed as just another collecti on of elements to be managed in the same way that software and code are managed under DevSecOps
+- **Infrastructure as Code (IaC)**: instead of viewing hardware config as a manual, direct hands-on, one-on-one admin hassle, it is viewed as just another collection of elements to be managed in the same way that software and code are managed under DevSecOps
 - **Interactive Application Security Testing (IAST)**: testing that combines or integrates SAST and DAST to improve testing and provide behavioral analysis capabilities to pinpoint the source of vulnerabilities
 - **Knowledge Discovery in Database (KDD)**: mathematical, statistical, and visualization method of identifying valid and useful patterns in data
-- **Knowledge Management**: efficent/effective management of info and associated resources in an enterprise to drive busienss intelligence and decision-making; may include workflow management, business process modeling, doc management, db and info systems and knowledge-based systems
+- **Knowledge Management**: efficient/effective management of info and associated resources in an enterprise to drive business intelligence and decision-making; may include workflow management, business process modeling, doc management, db and info systems and knowledge-based systems
 - **Level of abstraction**: how closely a source-code/design doc represents the details of the underlying object/system/component; lower-level abstractions generally have more detail than high-level ones
-- **Living off the land** (non-malware based ransom attack): system attack where the system/resources compromised are used in pursuit of additional attacks (i.e. the attacker's agenda); anti-malware defence doesn't detect/prevent the attack given the attacker's methodology
+- **Living off the land** (non-malware based ransom attack): system attack where the system/resources compromised are used in pursuit of additional attacks (i.e. the attacker's agenda); anti-malware defense doesn't detect/prevent the attack given the attacker's methodology
 - **Malformed input attack**: not currently handling input data is a common source of code errors that can result in arbitrary code exec, or misdirection of the program to other resources/locations
-- **Markup Language**: non-programming language used to express formatting or arrangement of data on a page/screen; usually extensible, allowing users to define additional/other operations to be performed; they etend the language into a programming language (e.g. in the same way JavaScript extends HTML)
+- **Markup Language**: non-programming language used to express formatting or arrangement of data on a page/screen; usually extensible, allowing users to define additional/other operations to be performed; they extend the language into a programming language (e.g. in the same way JavaScript extends HTML)
 - **Metadata**: info that describes the format or meaning of other data, which can be used to provide a systematic method for describing resources and improving info retrieval
 - **Mobile code (executable content)**: file(s) sent by a system to others, that will either control the execution of systems/applications on that client or be directly executed
 - **Modified prototype model**: approach to system design/build that starts with a simplified version of the application; feedback from stakeholders is used to improve design of a second version; this is repeated until owners/stakeholders are satisfied with the final product